MariahSJones/ENG_EC_601/Phase1a/README.md

 ### `bot_or_not.py`

-This program takes the username of a twitter account, and calls the botometer to determine if the account is a bot or not by analyzing the twitter activity of the account.
+This program takes the username of a twitter account, and calls the botometer to determine if the account is a bot or not by analyzing the twitter activity of the account (for this example I look at the @lordiofficial account).
 This information is then put into a json format.
+The results show that it is unlikely that this account is a bot.
 ```
 $ python Phase1a/bot_or_not.py
 {